andyjagoe/minted-ai-image-playground/README.md

 ## Features

-- Image inpainting and serach and replace using Stable Diffusion 3.0/3.5 (via Stability AI)
+- Image inpainting and search and replace using Stable Diffusion 3.0/3.5 (via Stability AI)
 - Image transformation using OpenAI's gpt-image-1
 - Image auto-enhancement using Gemini's gemini-2.0-flash-preview-image-generation
+- Image outpainting (extending images in any direction) using Stability AI
 - Basic image manipulation (mirroring)
 - HEIC to JPEG conversion
 - Automatic image resizing and optimization